Unboxed-Software/solana-course/content/transfer-hook.md

 The Token Extension program is providing lots of new features that would extend the mint/token accounts to allow the developers to add more functionality to their tokens, and one of the most interesting extensions is the `transfer-hook` extension.

-This extension allows the developer to run specific logic after on each transfer happens on the their tokens.
+This extension allows the developer to run specific logic on each transfer happens on the their tokens.
 This opens the door for many use cases, for example you can use it to mint/burn/transfer tokens on each transfer, or maybe failing the transfer if a specific condition is not met like having a black/white list of accounts to send/receive tokens, ...etc

 In this lesson we will explore how to work with transfer hooks, what should we now about them?
 How to implement them?